Norwegian Farmer’s Son…October 21st

 Elliott’s father, Russell.

-So, my patience and acquiescence paid off, after all, because the next year (with that new law on the books) I was then 18 years of age and enjoyed the immense pleasure and responsibility of voting for the first time for the next President of our country.
+So, as it turned out, my patience and acquiescence paid off, after all, because the next year (with that new law on the books) I was then 18 years of age and enjoyed the immense pleasure and responsibility of voting for the first time for the next President of our country.
 Such was the great experience for this Norwegian Farmer’s Son.

 NFS 10.21e